How to Meditate at Work to Get Through 5 Stressful Situations

 Knowing how to meditate at work can make you feel more clearheaded, less stressed, and ultimately empower you to make good decisions.
 “While stress is an unavoidable part of our lives, there are definitely techniques to mitigate its side effects, and meditation is a relatively simple and cost-effective way to help keep your body healthy,” explains Katharine Miao, MD, medical director of CityMD.

-The Situation: You’re panicking about an upcoming meeting.
+3. The Situation: You’re panicking about an upcoming meeting.

 The meditation: Book a conference room, stat.
 If you can’t book a conference room, head to the bathroom, a stairwell, or even the elevator for some solo time, suggests Elizabeth Novrogatz, co-author of Just Sit: A Meditation Guidebook for People Who Know They Should But Don’t.
-“While learning to meditate in a loud, chaotic space can potentially help you keep your head in your noisy everyday life, it’s also important to be able to know you can find some quiet,” shares Novrogatz.
+“While learning to meditate in a loud, chaotic space can potentially help you keep your head in your noisy everyday life, it’s also important to be able to know you can find some quiet,” Novrogatz says.
 If you’re new at meditation, a private spot can help you slip into the zone more quickly.
-Pick an image on your phone to focus on—could be a random Instagram of the beach or a favorite pic of your kid, or even just an abstract graphic design—and breathe.
+Pick an image on your phone to focus on—it could be a random Instagram of the beach or a favorite pic of your kid, or even just an abstract graphic design—and breathe.
 Doing so can interrupt your ratcheting anxiety and help you feel calmer.

-The Situation: You're running late to work.
+5. The Situation: You're running late and a little frantic.